Three Hour Workshops

 Learning Objective 3: Attendees will review current research related to treatment reluctance among teens, the importance of trauma-informed strategies, and the role of therapeutic alliance when working with this population.

-CULTIVATING RAPPORT: HOW TO BUILD THERAPEUTIC ALLIANCES WITH TEENS
+CULTIVATING RAPPORT: BUILDING TRANSFORMATIVE THERAPEUTIC ALLIANCES WITH TEENS

 Building therapeutic alliance can seem daunting to many clinicians, especially when working with hard-to-engage teens.
 However, studies show effective therapeutic alliances are absolutely essential for engagement, retention, and positive outcomes.